JHanselman/reconstructing-g4/README.md

 - examples

 In the Magma folder we have the folowing files:
-- **Vs.m** Contains an array of maximal isotropic subgroups of F_2^4 and a few methods that are helpful for gluing.
 - **auxiliary.m** Contains a few auxiliary methods.
 - **azygetic.m** Contains the method that takes a system of four odd azygetic characteristics and extends it to a fundamental system.
 - **fast_theta.m** An adaption of Labrande's fast theta code to compute Theta null values.